|Nutritional Guidelines (per serving)|

 - 1/4 cup cocoa powder

+Begin beating the egg whites on medium speed.
+Once they are very frothy, stop the mixer and add the cream of tartar.
 Start the mixer again and continue to beat the egg whites.
 Once they form soft peaks, increase the speed to high and gradually add the sugar, a tablespoon at a time.
 Beat the whites until they are very shiny and hold stiff peaks, but are not dry or crumbly.

-4. Spoon the meringue into a large pastry bag fitted with a 1/2-inch round tip, or the open end of a coupler.
+Spoon the meringue into a large pastry bag fitted with a 1/2-inch round tip, or the open end of a coupler.

-7. Bake the meringues at 200 degrees for about 90 minutes, turning them halfway through the cooking time to ensure even cooking.
+Bake the meringues for about 90 minutes, turning them halfway through the cooking time to ensure even cooking.
 The meringues should be hard and dry to the touch, and you should be able to easily lift one from the parchment.
+Once the meringues are done, turn off the oven and let them sit in the oven for several hours or overnight.

-9. Place the cocoa powder in a sifter, and lightly sift cocoa over the tops of the mushrooms.
-Mushrooms can be stored for up to a month in an airtight container in a cool, dry room.
-Note that humidity can make the mushroom soft and collapse, so do not place them on a cake or in a refrigerated environment until immediately before serving.
+- Note that humidity can make the mushroom soft and collapse, so do not place them on a cake or in a refrigerated environment until immediately before serving.